To-Fujita/Godot_v3.2-Basic_Shaders/README.md

 ### (12) Mosic Filter
 This filter is working under the condition of GLES3.
 This is added the average in a block to the "Mosic Filter (Simple)" above.
 ### (13) Motion Filter
-This is a motion filter based on the figure below.
+This is one of motion filter.
+In this case, the filter is based on the figure below.
 ![Basic Shader 004](https://to-fujita.github.io/Images/Basic_Shader_004.png "Images for Basic Shader 004")
 ### (14) Negative Filter
 This filter is simply to replace each pixcel value in the subtracted the value from one.